dfd/data_science_resources/output/programming/README.md

 [Effective Pandas](https://leanpub.com/effective-pandas)
 by Tom Augspurger
 "This series is about how to make effective use of pandas, a data analysis library for the Python programming language.
-It’s targeted at an intermediate level: people who have some experince with pandas, but are looking to improve."
-Based on series of posts found here: <a href='http://tomaugspurger.github.io/modern-1.html'>http://tomaugspurger.github.io/modern-1.html</a>Payment optional.
+It's targeted at an intermediate level: people who have some experince with pandas, but are looking to improve."
+Based on series of posts found here: <a href='http://tomaugspurger.github.io/modern-1.html'>http://tomaugspurger.github.io/modern-1.html</a> Payment optional.

 ## <a name="RTextbooks"></a>R Textbooks